Shmoofs/Shmoofs/README.md

 -->
 - 🎓 I'm a Software Engineering Student.
-- 🔭 I’m currently working on making a platformer game.
+- 🔭 I’m currently working on making a web application for artists.
-- 🌱 I’m currently learning Python and Javascript.
+- 🌱 I’m currently learning fullstack web development.
 - 📫 How to reach me: ask for my discord or my email address
 - 😄 Pronouns: he/him